 Can a Spinal Cord Injury Cause Memory Loss?

-The simple answer is no. Spinal cord injury will affect motor and sensory functions, but it will not cause memory loss.
+The simple answer is no. Spinal cord injury will affect motor and sensory functions relayed via the spinal cord, but it will not cause memory loss because this ability is housed in the brain.
 Memory is a cognitive function and cognitive functions are regulated by the brain, not the spinal cord.

 The spinal cord connects the brain to the rest of the body.
 It serves as the communication pathway between the two and is mostly responsible for movement and sensation.
 This is why the primary effects of a spinal cord injury affect movement and sensation.

-Individuals who experience memory loss after SCI have often experienced some type of TBI.
+It’s also important to look at the nature of the accident that caused the spinal cord injury.
+Sometimes, a spinal cord injury occurs alongside a traumatic brain injury, which can affect cognitive functions such as memory.
+In fact, studies show that about 59% of spinal cord injury survivors simultaneously experience a TBI.
 For example, in a car accident, hyperextending your neck is categorized as a spinal cord injury, but hitting your head on the car window is a traumatic brain injury.